M.S.W. Admission FAQ

 Back to top

-The School maintains a national system of approximately 150 agency affiliations in 20 states and Canada and is able to place students in some of the finest training agencies across the country.
+The school maintains a national system of approximately 150 agency affiliations in 20 states and Canada and is able to place students in some of the finest training agencies across the country.
 The process of assigning field placements is a careful and thoughtful one designed to match each student’s educational needs with a specific agency, while considering the student’s geographic preferences and the agencies’ specific requirements.
 In general, first year internships are designed to introduce students to the foundational aspects of the social work profession and begin to introduce the clinical specialization.
 The field committee strives to assign first year internships that build on a student’s existing skills without replicating work the student may have already done.
 The second year internship and related elective coursework offer the opportunity to develop a more specific area of clinical specialization.

-Students are asked to identify their top four choices from a list of the geographic areas in which the School is affiliated.
+Students are asked to identify their top four choices from a list of the geographic areas in which the school is affiliated.
 The field committee then works to assign students to a placement, very often within one of their top choices, taking into account the personal circumstances of students as well as their educational needs and professional goals.

-The vast majority of students (80-85%) receive either their first or second choice of field placement.
+The vast majority of students (80–85 percent) receive either their first or second choice of field placement.
 Students who apply by the non-binding early admission application deadline are given early consideration of their field assignment and are more likely to receive their first choice of geographic area.
 While it can be a wonderful experience to move to different geographic areas, the Field Committee is very aware that many students have personal circumstances and responsibilities that require them to be in a particular area and we work very hard to accommodate those realities whenever possible.

 If you applied by the non-binding early application deadline (January 5), you will receive your geographic assignment with your acceptance materials in early February.
 If you applied by the final application deadline (February 21), you will be notified of your acceptance in late March.
 Regular decision applicants must accept the offer of admission before plans can move forward around field placement.

-The School makes every attempt to limit students’ commute time to 60 minutes or less each way.
+The school makes every attempt to limit students’ commute time to 60 minutes or less each way.
 Students who live in high traffic, urban areas (NYC, LA, Bay Area) or very rural areas, may find that their commutes are a bit longer.

 The school begins to notify students in the spring if their agency has any specific requirements that must be completed prior to beginning placement.
 These requirements are the responsibility of the student to complete and can include fingerprinting and criminal offender record information (CORI) checks, new employee/intern paperwork, and specific immunization and health screenings, etc.